Hishamulhakeem/Garbage-Classification/README.md

 The notebook displays performance metrics and sample predictions, highlighting how well the model distinguishes between different garbage categories.

 ## 📂 Dataset
-The project uses a labeled dataset of garbage images, typically grouped into recyclable and non-recyclable categories.
-(You can replace the dataset path in the notebook with your own.)
+The project uses a labeled dataset of garbage images.

-## 🧾 License
-This project is open-source and available for educational purposes.

----

-Would you like me to make this **shorter and simpler (student-style)** or keep it **professional and GitHub-ready** like this version?